StuxxNet/pick-esquenta/README.md

 deploy-eks-cluster: Cria o cluster na AWS
 deploy-giropops-senhas: Realiza a instalação do Giropops
 deploy-kind-cluster: Realiza a instalação do cluster local
+deploy-kube-prometheus-stack-eks: Realiza a instalação do Prometheus no EKS
-deploy-kube-prometheus-stack: Realiza a instalação do Prometheus
+deploy-kube-prometheus-stack-local: Realiza a instalação do Prometheus localmente
+deploy-redis-eks: Realiza a instalação do Redis no EKS
-deploy-redis: Realiza a instalação do Redis
+deploy-redis-local: Realiza a instalação do Redis localmente
 help: Mostra help
 lint-dockerfile: Lint Dockerfile
 lint-manifests: Lint kubernetes manifests